The Memo: Newsom and DeSantis prepare to square off for Fox debate

 Adding to the spectacle, the moderator for the 90-minute clash will be Sean Hannity.

-The debate will have none of the formality of the three GOP primary debates so far.
+The debate, which will air at 9 p.m.
+ET, will have none of the formality of the three GOP primary debates so far.
 But there are real stakes for each man.

 For DeSantis, it is a rare opportunity to command center stage without anyone else stealing his thunder.